-Family Name Cimicidae are a family of small parasitic insects that feed exclusively on the blood of warm bloodied animals.
+Family Name Cimicidae is a family of small parasitic insects that feed exclusively on the blood of warm bloodied animals.
 They are most commonly known as bed bugs.

-General characteristics Normally having two pairs of wings with piercing and sucking mouth parts that form a beak that is kept under the body.
-Metamorphosis is usually incomplete, comprising just egg and nymphal stages.
+General characteristics Bed bugs have only reduced front wings and have no hind wings, with piercing and sucking mouth parts that form a beak that is kept under the body.
+Metamorphosis is usually incomplete, comprising egg, nymphal stages (tpically 5) and adult stage (male and female).

 Pest control A thorough inspection of the premises is needed to establish the extent of the infestation and the means of eradication to be employed.
 Close inspection of bedding, the mattress and headboard will usually reveal their presence and a specialist aerosol spray can be used to drive them out.

-Any infected bedding or clothing should be thoroughly laundered or burned.
+Any infected bedding or clothing should be thoroughly laundered.

 The detection and treatment of bed bug infestations using recommended specialist insecticides requires experienced professional pest control experts.